chiasm-project/chiasm/README.md

  * [computeLayout module](http://curran.github.io/visEditor/docs/computeLayout.html) This implements the nested box layout algorithm.
  * [computeLayout module unit tests](https://github.com/curran/visEditor/blob/gh-pages/tests/computeLayoutTest.js)

+Status: completely implemented.

 ### JSON Editor

 The JSON Editor is an enhanced text editor for editing the configuration at runtime.
 Changes are propagated through the runtime environment to the instantiated plugins.
 When changes are made, only the differences are propagated through the system.
 This lays the foundation for undo/redo and real-time synchronization between many clients.

+Status: Prototype implemented in [dashboardScaffold](https://github.com/curran/dashboardScaffold), yet to be ported into visEditor.

 ### DummyVis